CupOfGeo/Attractors/README.md

 Cool so i updated my pre-commit hooks as well

-Im running without a venv bc im already in a clean room
+Im running without a venv bc im already in a clean room.
+This is great now I can install all my dev dependencies and then make a clean .venv with only whats needed to deploy.

 # Redis
 Idea to add some sort of caching for the attractors so if i want to recolor it i can pull the initial conditions from a cache